MohsenAlyafei/nArabicWords/README.md

 3. With the feature and option using **{Subject [array]}**, a simple wrapper function can be added to create a tool for converting currency numbers to the equivalent Arabic text.

-## 8. NUmber to Arabic Words Summary Table
+## 8. NUmber to Arabic Words Translation Table

 The following table lists the numbers to Arabic words basic rules.